-- The 2014 AMR identified a predicted completion of 608 dwellings for the year, with the 2015 AMR identifying an actual delivery of 380 dwellings during the reporting year; a deficit of 300 dwellings. - The 2015 AMR identified a predicted completion of 499 dwellings for the year, with the 2016 AMR identifying an actual delivery of 350 dwellings during the reporting year; a deficit of 149 dwellings. - The 2016 AMR identified a predicted completion of 267 dwelling for the year, with the 2017 AMR identifying an actual delivery of 389 dwellings during the reporting year; the only surplus in delivery against projections over the most recent 4-year period of 122 dwelling. - The 2017 AMR identified a predicted completion of 252 dwellings for the year, with the 2018 AMR identifying an actual delivery of 238 dwellings during the reporting year, a deficit of 14 dwellings. - 2.19 Cumulatively over this 4 year period this equates to a shortfall of 341 dwellings. - 2.20 TDC has consistently demonstrated that it is unable to accurately forecast dwelling completions within the District.
-The proposed build out rates for the Strategic Sites at Birchington, Westgate-on-Sea, Land at Manston Court/Haine Road and Land North and South of Shottendane Road are not supported by evidence and are considered to be unrealistic. - 2.21 This will have consequential effects for the total number of units which can be delivered on these sites over the plan period, and particularly within the next 5 years.
-We therefore contend that the Local Plan is currently unsound as the Council is unable to demonstrate a 5 year housing land supply during the initial post-adoption years and there are serious doubts that it will deliver sufficient dwellings across the plan period to meet the Objectively Assessed Need.
-We also contend that over reliance on a few large Strategic Sites is not an appropriate spatial strategy and will not deliver dwellings at the scale and speed anticipated by TDC.
-It is therefore considered that additional sites should be allocated for development within the draft Local Plan. - 2.22 We consider that too much emphasis has been placed on the large Strategic Sites and the Plan has failed to create a policy context within which dwellings can be delivered over the first 5 years of the Plan and beyond.
+- 2.6 As established in our Matter 5 response, TDC has consistently overestimated the annualised number of dwellings that can be delivered within the District, reflected in the Authorities' yearly monitoring reports (AMRs). - 2.7 TDC has continuously demonstrated that they are unable to accurately forecast estimated delivery rates in the District.
+The proposed housing trajectory for the Strategic Sites of Birchington, Westgate-on-sea, and Manston Court/Haine Road are not supported by evidence and therefore are not considered to be realistic.
+This in turn will impact the total number of units which can be delivered on these sites over the Plan period, and particularly within the next 5 years.
+We therefore contend that the Local Plan is currently unsound as the Council is unable to provide evidence to justify the housing trajectory on key sites or demonstrate a 5 year housing land supply (5YHLS) during the initial post-adoption years; and there are serious doubts that it will deliver sufficient dwellings across the plan period to meet the Objectively Assessed Need.
+We also contend that over reliance on a few large Strategic Sites is not an appropriate spatial strategy and will not deliver dwellings at the scale and speed anticipated by TDC. - 2.8 Another key point to note, and an issue identified by the 'Letwin Review', was the need for variety and diversification to create different housing options and a different offer.
+A concern over the large strategic allocation at Manston Court/Haine Road in particular is that this forms the southern end of the Westwood Strategic Allocation (SP16).
+As a consequence, over 2,500 dwellings are planned to come forward simultaneously in a location which will comprise a single market for housebuyers, therefore adversely impacting the 'absorption rate'. - 2.9 It is therefore considered that additional sites should be allocated for residential development within the Draft Local Plan. - 2.10 We consider that too much emphasis has been placed on large Strategic Sites in the Draft Local Plan and thus reliance on these sites within the housing trajectory.
 Strategic Sites require the completion of significant new infrastructure before units can be built/occupied.
-The reliance on the delivery of significant infrastructure for large Strategic Sites delays the commencement of development on these sites and the number of units capable of coming forward year on year until towards later in the plan period.
-This is not effective planning for Thanet and undermines the Council's ability to maintain a five-year supply of housing land to meet housing need.
+The reliance on the delivery of significant infrastructure for large Strategic Sites delays the commencement of development on these sites and the number of units capable of coming forward until towards later in the Plan period.
+An over-reliance on such sites could undermine the Council's ability to maintain a five-year supply of housing land to meet the housing target.